ngocuong0105/dendron-wiki/vault/journal.Politics.md

 - in 2016/2017/2018 housing market was way cheaper than now and I was afraid to get into it (with parents money).
 Looking backwards that was a mistake.
 I don't know how but during this whole period of recession/pandemic/inflation housing market is still increasing
-- Apr 2022 Russia started War in Ukraine.
+- 24 Feb 2022 Russia started War in Ukraine.
 Russia attacks in Europe, europe is weak, europe depends a lot on gas and petrol on Russia.
 Maybe this was indication you should buy dollars...
 30% profit.
 - July 2022 Boris Johnson resigned.
 Liz Truss vs Sonak (communist dont know how got in Tori - said put max prices in supermarkets, ask the top 10% companies to increase their corporate taxes and things that is fair.)

+# Events in Bulgarian politics
+- 2nd Aug new slujebno pravitelstvo given by president Radev - a bit pro russia and wants to get deal with Gazprom
+- 7tth Aug DB wants to do pre election coalition with PP. PP said they will look in statistics and if they get more seats they will do the coalition

 # Printing money
 In general, when governments print large amount of money it would be bad for you.
 This is a smooth way to steal from you.